The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 Love that survives secrecy

-• This project emerged from a need to think through identity, inheritance, and belonging beyond existing categories.
+• The Song of Sapphire Sands emerged from a need to think through identity, inheritance, and belonging beyond existing cultural categories.

-Rather than representing a real culture, The Song of Sapphire Sands constructs an imagined one — as a way of asking how worlds form, fracture, govern, and remember.
-It uses fiction not as escape, but as a method of inquiry.
+Rather than representing a real culture, the project constructs an imagined desert civilization as a way of asking how worlds form, fracture, govern, and remember.

 Worldbuilding here is treated as a form of cultural technology: a way to encode ethics, memory, and power into coherent symbolic systems.